Redshift evolution of the X-ray and UV luminosity relation of quasars: calibrated results from SNe Ia: Calibration Results and Discussions

 \subsection{Redshift-evolution of quasar relation}

-In this section, we consider the case for the X-ray and UV relation to evolve with redshift following $\gamma = \gamma_0+\gamma_1(1+z)$ and $\beta=\beta_0+\beta_1(1+z)$ in equation~(\ref{eq:logL}), equation~(\ref{eq:logFx1}) and equation~(\ref{eq:logFx}).
+In this section, we consider the case for the UV and X-ray luminosity relationship to evolve with redshift following $\gamma = \gamma_0+\gamma_1(1+z)$ and $\beta=\beta_0+\beta_1(1+z)$ in equation~(\ref{eq:logL}), equation~(\ref{eq:logFx1}) and equation~(\ref{eq:logFx}).
 The calibration results for the quasar parameters are shown in Figure~\ref{fig:res_gzbzd} and the numerical results including the median values of quasar parameters and the $1\sigma$ uncertainties are shown in Table~\ref{tab:res_cali_gammaz1}.
 We also show the best-fit results for quasar parameters and the accordingly $\chi^2$ in Table~\ref{tab:res_cali_gammaz1bf}.
-Note that the $\chi^2$ values listed in these tables include the $\sum_i \ln{s_i}$ penalty term as in Eq.~\ref{eq:chi2} and so have negative values.
+Note that the $\chi^2$ values listed in these tables include the $\sum_i \ln{s_i}$ penalty term as in equation~(\ref{eq:chi2}) and so have negative values.

-As we can see from the figures, the results for the quasar calibration parameters from the low-redshift sub-sample and the high-redshift sub-sample are consistent at the $1\sigma$ level, which indicates that the parametric form for $\gamma$ and $\beta$ works well in describing the evolution of the quasar calibration parameters and thus alleviating the tension between high-redshift and low-redshift quasar sample.
+As we can see from the Figure~\ref{fig:res_gzbzd}, the results for the quasar calibration parameters from the low-redshift sub-sample and the high-redshift sub-sample are consistent at the $2\sigma$ level, which indicates that the parametric form for $\gamma$ and $\beta$ works well in alleviating the tension between high-redshift and low-redshift quasar sample.
 However, with the increasing number of quasar calibration parameters to be fit, the uncertainties increase a lot for $\gamma$ and $\beta$.
 On the other hand, the results from 2067 quasar sample show good consistency with both the low-redshift quasar sub-sample and high-redshift quasar sub-sample, though of course with better precision.
-However, the uncertainties are still larger than the non-evolution of quasar relation case.
+However, the uncertainties are still larger than the non-evolution of quasar relation case. {The resolution of the tension observed in quasar parameters may be attributed either to the evolution of the quasar calibration parameters or to host galaxy contamination. }

+{Conversely, the low-redshift sub-sample is consistent with $\gamma_1=0$, $\beta_1=0$, indicating no preference for evolution.
+However, the high-redshift sub-sample and the full sample prefer $\gamma_1$ and $\beta_1$ different than 0 at more than 3-$\sigma$.
+These results indicate that the preference for evolution in the quasar parameters is happening at high redshift and cannot be explained by a $z<0.7$ cut and the corresponding host galaxy contamination. }